Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 -   `/gender`: Choose the gender of the artists to exclusively play from
 -   `/answer`: Choose whether to type in your answer (and allow typos), or to pick from multiple choices on buttons
 -   `/cutoff`: Set a cutoff year for songs.
 Only songs released during and after the cutoff year will be chosen
--   `/spotify`: Play songs from a Spotify playlist.
+-   `/spotify`: Play songs from a Spotify playlist
--   `/artisttype`: Choose whether to hear from soloists, groups, or both.
+-   `/artisttype`: Choose whether to hear from soloists, groups, or both
 -   `/release`: Specify whether official releases are played, or to include b-sides, dance practices, acoustic versions, and remixes
 -   `/language`: Choose whether to include Japanese/English/Chinese songs, or only Korean songs
 -   `/subunits`: Choose whether to automatically include a group's subunits when using `/groups`
 -   `/ost`: Include, exclude, or exclusively play OST music videos
 -   `/multiguess`: Choose whether to allow multiple players to guess correctly in a round
--   `/shuffle`: Choose whether songs should play in random order, or based on popularity.
+-   `/shuffle`: Choose whether songs should play in random order, or based on popularity
 -   `/seek`: Choose whether each song starts from the beginning, middle, or a random point
 -   `/special`: Modify how each song sounds, such as playing it in reverse, changing its pitch, etc.
 -   `/guessmode`: Choose whether to guess based on song name, artist name, or both
--   `/goal`: Specify a number of points to reach before a winner is selected and the game ends
+-   `/goal`: Specify how many points to reach before a winner is selected and the game ends
 -   `/timer`: Specify how many seconds each song is played before it's automatically skipped
 -   `/duration`: Set the maximum length of a KMQ game in minutes
 -   `/exclude`: Specify which artists to exclude